simonjvardy/Sportswear-Online/README.md

 - [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)
   - AWS SDK for Python (Boto3) used to create, configure, and manage AWS S3 services.
 - [jQuery](https://jquery.com/)
-  - Used for the initialisation of the Bootstrap5 components functionality and enhance the shopping bag functionality.
+  - Used for the initialisation of the Bootstrap components functionality and enhance the shopping bag functionality.
 - [Django Template Language](https://docs.djangoproject.com/en/3.2/ref/templates/language/)
   - Templating language for Python.